 4. Create new fans, who will act as an amplifier for your message

-Later on I had a similar experience in finding development talent in the video games industry.
+Later on I had a similar experience in finding development talent in the video games industry, so they can celebrate events and use decorations as tablecloths bulk to make their events look great.
 I did a short presentation (about 30 minutes) on the psychology of game design.
 The talk went well and there were quite a few educated questions at the end of the talk, which ended up turning in to an impromptu Q&A sessions with myself and two others involved at different cross-sections of the game industry.
 Doing this single talk has created so many local connections I couldn’t even list them all here.
 Suffice it to say it has helped find development talent, artists, and even some strategic partnerships.
 But most importantly, it helped create an audience interested in my work.
 This built-in community is personal, and will travel with me wherever I go, this means getting the word out about a new app, service, or just an idea becomes much easier.

 It’s become a common way of thinking on the tech startup world that what is more important than having millions of users is just having 10 or so that are really interested in your product.
 Making successful products in the new internet-connected world has less and less to do with traditional advertising to massive audiences, and more to do with how likely it is that someone will share your product with others.
 Web marketing, youtube marketing, social media marketing, engagement marketing, are all just terms to describe a simple idea: If I show my product to someone, what do I need to do to make them share the product with others?
 What makes it that unique product that will be discussed where most products go unnoticed?